hamidgholami/accp-cheatsheet/README.md

 ### AWS Config
 -  allows you to **automate the evaluation of recorded** configurations against desired configuration.
 -  enables you to assess, audit, and evaluate the configurations of your AWS resources.
--  It continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations
+-  It continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.
+-  It can be used to **keep track** of configuration changes on AWS resources, keeping multiple date-stamped versions in a reviewable history.
+-  It can be used to retrive configuration changes made to AWS resources causing operational issues.

 ### AWS Shared Responsibility Model
 - Customers are responsible for networking traffic protection.